JavaScouts/JavaScouts2018-2019/info.md

 We can still use this algorithm with multi-threading.

 This algorithm is simple, yet effective!
-Come watch us sample in competition!
+Come watch us sample in the competition!

 # Information on mecanum drive algorithm